Bentley lowers sales growth expectations, plans expansion

 Moscow, too, has been earmarked for one of the new dealerships, with the company as yet undaunted by the threat of tougher EU and U.S. sanctions against Russia and some of its wealthy businessmen in response to the Ukraine crisis.

-Bentley will also enter new markets including Vietnam, Morocco, Israel and Chile, while spending about 800 million pounds until 2016 on its British headquarters and the development of new models.
+Bentley will also enter new markets including Vietnam, Morocco, Israel and Chile, while spending about 800 million pounds ($1.36 billion) until 2016 on its British headquarters and the development of new models.

 Duerheimer said that once the company's first SUV goes on sale in the first half of 2016, he will then seek to push forward with plans for another new model.